Gliese 887: Properties

 This star has the fourth highest known proper motion, (which was first noticed by Benjamin Gould in 1881) moving a total of 6.9 arcseconds per year.
 However, this is still a very small movement overall, as there are 3,600 arcseconds in a degree of arc.
 The space velocity components of this star are (U, V, W) = (−93.9, −14.1, −51.4) km/s.
-If the radial velocity (V_{r}) equals +9.7 km/s then about 2,700 years ago Lacaille 9352 was at its minimal distance of approximately 10.63 ly from the Sun.
+If the radial velocity (V_{r}) equals +9.7 km/s then about 2,700 years ago Gliese 887 was at its minimal distance of approximately 10.63 ly from the Sun.

-The spectrum of Lacaille 9352 places it at a stellar classification of M0.5V, indicating it is a type of main sequence star known as a red dwarf.
+The spectrum of Gliese 887 places it at a stellar classification of M0.5V, indicating it is a type of main sequence star known as a red dwarf.
 This was the first red dwarf star to have its angular diameter measured, with the physical diameter being about 47% of the Sun's radius.
 It has around half the mass of the Sun and the outer envelope has an effective temperature of about 3,670 K.

 Planetary system

-In June 2020, two super-Earth planets were reported, as well as a third signal with a period of 50.7 days that may be due to stellar activity—however, if this planet is real it may be located within the habitable zone.
+In June 2020, two super-Earth planets were reported, as well as a third candidate planet with a period of 50.7 days, located within the habitable zone.
 They were detected using the radial velocity method from observations with HARPS in Chile and HIRES in Hawaii.
+A 2026 follow-up study confirmed the 50-day planet and detected a fourth, Earth-mass planet closer to the star.
+A fifth candidate signal is also suspected.
+The habitable-zone planet, GJ 887 d, is the second-nearest known exoplanet in the habitable zone after Proxima Centauri b, though it is significantly more massive than Earth and its composition is unknown.
+It may be possible to characterize it with proposed direct imaging missions such as the Habitable Worlds Observatory.

-Additionally, the star presents a difference on proper motion measurements taken by the Hipparcos and Gaia spacecrafts, suggesting the presence of an outer giant planet.
+Additionally, the star presents a difference in proper motion measurements taken by the Hipparcos and Gaia spacecraft, suggesting the possible presence of an outer giant planet.